CastleCSS/castlecss-core/README.md

 ![CastleCSS logo @CastleCss.com](https://www.doordarius.nl/castlecss-logo-250.png)

 ## What is CastleCSS?
-CastleCSS a mobile first SCSS framework with modular building blocks for the web
+CastleCSS a mobile first SCSS framework with modular building blocks for the web.
+It's also fully **updateable**!
+Now longer worrying if your base files are still correct.
+We do this for you ;)

 ## What is different between CastleCSS and other frameworks?
 Unlike other Frameworks we don't include *everything*,  but only what you need.
 You don't need and want everything :):.